-Both can support modern SEO when implemented thoughtfully.
+Both can support modern optimization when implemented thoughtfully.

 XML Sitemaps